 Major Story Arcs

 A few thousand years after her encounter with Captain America, Sersi lived in ancient Greece where she met the poet, Homer.
 It was due to her time spent there that she would inspire Homer to one day write one of the earliest, and most important, works in Western literature, The Odyssey.
 The character Circe, who lived on an island in the Aegean called Aeaea, and turned the hero Odysseus' men into pigs, was based on Sersi.

-In more recent times, Sersi was one of the Eternals anthropologist Dr. Samuel Holden introduced to the world at large at New York's City College.
+In more recent times, Sersi was one of the Eternals anthropologists whom Dr. Samuel Holden introduced to the world at large at New York's City College.
 Sersi became fascinated with the soft-spoken Doctor, and began a relationship with him.
-Although she gives the impression that she would rather be at a party, and has had a reputation as a flirt, Sersi has proven to be a staunch ally to the Eternals in their recent struggles with the Deviants.
+Although she gives the impression that she would rather be at a party, added to her reputation as a flirt, Sersi has proven to be a staunch ally to the Eternals in their recent struggles with the Deviants.

-Some time later, the Avenger Captain America had need of someone with illusion casting or shape changing abilities regarding a case he was working on.
-He found Sersi's address on the Avengers database, and considered it worthwhile asking her for help.
+Some time later, the Avenger Captain America, had need of someone with illusion casting or shape changing abilities to help with a case he was working on.
+He found Sersi's address in the Avengers database, and considered it worthwhile asking her for help.
 Sersi was more than happy to aid Cap (she quite fancied him, and was constantly flirting with him, much to his embarrassment).
-Although she told him it would require a favor from him in return, which turned out to be an invitation to dinner.
+She told him it would require a favor from him in return, which turned out to be an invitation to dinner.

 Sersi also aided the Avengers in their struggle against the Deviants and the Elder God Set.
 When her fellow Eternal, the Forgotten One, was injured while serving as an Avenger, the Avengers came to Sersi for help.